Last Updated on

 Want to know something funny?
 Many of my early blog posts on this website were created without an outline.
 I’d gotten lazy, ignored good writing habits, and writing had become a chore.
 It wasn’t fun anymore.
 The whole process had become jumbled, tedious, and stressful.

-But, I snapped out of it (for my own sanity) and forced outlines on myself in order to give my writing structure and direction again.
-It worked.
+But, I snapped out of it and forced outlines on myself.
+The result: my writing had structure and direction again.
 Creating blog posts is still far from effortless, but now that I use outlines, the process is smooth and seamless.

 If you are having trouble writing blog posts and feel stressed out or unorganized like I did, remember that the solution is seven steps and an outline away.